mk-manishkumar/project-2/README.md

-# Project-1
+# Project-2

 This project is a basic UI webpage which is created by using HTML and CSS.
+It's responsive.